oncovetdu/Surface-Go-2-OpenCore/README.md

 [Download displayplacer](https://github.com/jakehilborn/displayplacer/releases/tag/v1.4.0) by jakehilborn

+## Enabling the On-Screen Keyboard
+macOS has a very nice On-Screen Keyboard readily available in the Accessibility Settings.
+To enable it, navigate to `System Settings -> Accessibility -> Accessibility Keyboard -> Enable`.
+When you minimize the keyboard, it shrinks down to a small button that can be dragged to a convenient location in a corner of the screen.
+There are plenty of options to configure the keyboard to your liking.

+### Enabling the On-Screen Keyboard on the Lock Screen
+Navigate to `System Settings -> Lock Screen -> Accessibility Options -> Accessibility Keyboard -> Enable` to enable the On-Screen Keyboard on the Lock Screen.

+### Showing/hiding the On-Screen Keyboard with touchscreen gestures
+The most convenient way to show/hide the On-Screen Keyboard when using the Surface Go 2 as a tablet is with a touchscreen gesture.
+Here's how to set this up: navigate to `System Settings -> Accessibility -> Shortcuts` and uncheck every option but `Accessibility Keyboard`.
+This enables the keyboard shortcut `OPTION-COMMAND-F5` to show/hide the On-Screen Keyboard.
+Now use [BetterTouchTool](https://folivora.ai/) to assign this keyboard shortcut to a Trackpad/Touchscreen gesture.

 ## Fixing broken Apple Messages and FaceTime
 To fix issues with Apple Messages and FaceTime related to the [Intel Wireless driver](https://github.com/OpenIntelWireless/itlwm) on macOS Sonoma, disable all `AirportItlwm-***.kext` entries under `Kernel -> Add` in your `config.plist` file and use the [itlwm_v2.3.0_stable.kext.zip](https://github.com/OpenIntelWireless/itlwm/releases/download/v2.3.0/itlwm_v2.3.0_stable.kext.zip) and its companion app [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases/download/v1.4.1/HeliPort.dmg) instead.
 The latest version 2.3.0 of itlwm.kext is already included in the Kext folder and `config.plist` file.